LabZDjee/html5-local-file-access/README.md

 Reference test in vanilla [HTML5](https://en.wikipedia.org/wiki/HTML5) to both read and store plain text files.
 As per browser constraints any file can be selected from reading and storage imposes no special filename but path is obligatory and implicitly located the *download* area managed by most browsers

+## Runtime

+This test can be run from: https://labzdjee.github.io/html5-local-file-access

 ## Reading

 ### Selecting File Name